 This training is performed every two years, pursuant to the MS4 permit requirements, and it was conducted in this Permit Year 3.
-See the folder titled BMP 6-3 Employee Training on the attached CD for training records.
+This training will next be offered in Permit Year 5.

 The Enhanced Employee Training was specifically tailored to address ways to reduce E. coli (bacteria) in stormwater runoff.